 IntelCrawler, a cyber intelligence firm identified a sizable fraud campaign targeting large Islamic financial institutions.
-The attackers used a substantial mobile botnet with more than 27,000 intercepted SMS-messages were discovered between April 2013 and Feb 2014, which puts many smartphone banking customers at an increased risk.
+The attackers used a substantial mobile botnet with more than 27,000 intercepted SMS messages discovered between April 2013 and Feb 2014, which puts many smartphone banking customers at an increased risk.

-The experts discovered the malware which often infected the cellular devices of banking customers to affect two factor authentication components integrated through the banking institutions.
-The malicious code, as with any similar banking Trojan, has the ability to intercept one time passwords (OTP) utilized to verify user’s transactions and are sent to the bot’s command and control servers which have implemented several kinds of encrypted notifications, which includes alerts through Jabber.
+The experts discovered the malware which often infected the cellular devices of banking customers to affect two-factor authentication components integrated through the banking institutions.
+The malicious code, as with any similar banking Trojan, has the ability to intercept one-time passwords (OTP) utilized to verify user’s transactions and are sent to the bot’s command and control servers which have implemented several kinds of encrypted notifications, which include alerts through Jabber.